Made in Preston

 Central Area

-1960/70's buildings include the Guild Hall, Bus Station, Market Hall, St Georges Shopping Centre, Crystal House and the County Planning Office next to the Park Hotel.
+1960/70's buildings include the Guild Hall, Bus Station, Market Hall, St Georges Shopping Centre, Crystal House .
 In the last few years the old dockland has been re-developed and is now very 2000ish.
-The Deepdale Retail Centre near the football ground is pretty good as well.
+The Deepdale Retail Centre near the football ground is popular.

 There are several interesting parks, the best in my opinion, are Miller and Avenham.
 Although Moor, Ashton and Haslam are extensive.

-There are 3 theatres, the Guild Hall contains 2; the arena and Charter Theatre and there is the Playhouse Theatre.
+There are 3 theatres, the Guild Hall contains 2; the arena and Charter Theatre (note the Guild Hall is currently closed) and there is the Playhouse Theatre.
 Cinemas are on the docks and at the Capital Centre in Walton Le Dale.
 There are a number of clubs and these tend to rotate round the student population as does the number of comedians who visit.

 The best built view in Preston is up Friargate to the Harris building which contains a museum, art gallery and library.
 The museum has a display of the history of Preston with dug out canoes found in the river through to industrial times and Horrocks' factories.
-It also has fine art, an excellent dress and glass collection and periodic special displays.
+It also has fine art, an excellent dress and glass collection and periodic special displays and events. (the Harris is closed for refurbishment until 2025).

 Another iconic view in Preston is St Walburge's church steeple next to the railway line which is beautifully formed and coloured.